SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/ticket.listTicket.md

 At the bottom of the **Messages** tab, you can send replies and forward messages, and you can also add comments as internal messages.

+> [!TIP]
-**Tip**: Go to [Efficient handling of requests using AI](AI-requests.md) to read more about language detection, translation, sentiment analysis and automatic categorization.
+> Go to [Efficient handling of requests using AI](AI-requests.md) to read more about language detection, translation, sentiment analysis and automatic categorization.

 ## Details tab